GDPR and TUNE

 GDPR, or the General Data Protection Regulation, is the European Union’s new privacy law that updates and enhances its data protection requirements.
 Among the changes in the new rules, the definition of personal data has been broadened, and with it the scope of who is covered by the law.

 Under GDPR, any company that markets products and services to individuals in the EU is affected, even when that company is not located in the EU.
 This means that GDPR applies to all TUNE clients located in the U.S. and around the world that work with the personal data of individuals who reside in the European Union.
+Other jurisdictions, including California, have passed similar legislation, and TUNE will closely monitor these developments.

 You can read the full GDPR FAQ here.